2019 World Juniors: Canada Fails to Medal, But Show Goes On

 “Luukkonen played a great game and that’s what you need, but I have to say Canada’s goalie was unbelievable also,” said Ahokas.
 “There was great goaltending in both sides.”

 Canada also got a key save of sorts when Leason blocked Henri Jokiharju’s one-timer with two minutes to go.
-But the Finns kept pressing, getting Luukkonen to the bench for an extra attacker for much of the final 2:25 of regulation and getting the lucky break that they needed to get a puck past DiPietro with 46.4 seconds left.
+But the Finns kept pressing, getting Luukkonen to the bench for an extra attacker and finally getting a puck past DiPietro with 46.4 seconds left.
 That’s when Eeli Tolvanen’s centering attempt from behind the net banked off Aleksi Heponiemi’s ankle at the side of the crease and somehow pinballed by DiPietro to force overtime.

 🇫🇮's Eeli Tolvanen (@mkeadmirals) gets his first of the tournament and ties it with 46.4 to play! #CANvsFIN #WorldJuniors pic.twitter.com/3SVGHaBewg